vapor-ware/synse-docs/docs/sdk/user/advanced.md

 ### Example

-Below is a simple example of a pre-run action being registered with a plugin instance.
+Below is a simple example of a post-run action being registered with a plugin instance.

 *main.go*